 #2 Get up and walk around the office whenever you can.

 Sitting at a desk all day is a bad habit that can be detrimental to your health.
-Not only is it bad for your back and posture, but it can also lead to weight gain and other health problems.

 #3 Take the stairs instead of the elevator whenever possible.